vackosar/vackosar.github.io/_posts/2020-07-05-Transfigure-Stress-Into-Energy.md

 ---
 layout: post
-title: "Transfigure Stress into Energy by Drawing on Research"
+title: Transfigure Stress into Energy by Drawing on Research
 date: 2020-06-19
 categories: productivity
 description: Your pounding heart and blush will announce a flashing opportunity instead of an impending fight or flight after applying research from this post.